Test for independence of long-range dependent time series using distance covariance: Introduction

+where $\varphi_{X,Y}^{(n)}(s,t)$, $\varphi_X^{(n)}(s)$ and $\varphi_Y^{(n)}(t)$ denote the empirical characteristic functions of $(X_1,Y_1),\ldots,$ $(X_n,Y_n)$, and the marginal empirical characteristic functions of $X_1,\ldots, X_n$ and $Y_1,\ldots,Y_n$. \cite{szekely:2007} derive the large-sample distribution of $\dcov_n$ for independent pairs $(X_i,Y_i)_{i\geq 1}$. \cite{dehling:et.al.:2020} apply the distance covariance to the components of i.i.d. sequences of pairs of discretized stochastic processes and show that the empirical distance covariance converges to zero if and only if the component processes are independent.
+Under the assumption of absolutely regular processes \cite{kroll:2020} derives the asymptotic distribution of the empirical distance covariance, while \cite{betken:2021} develop a test for independence of two absolutely regular processes and, for this, prove the validity of a block bootstrap procedure for the empirical distance covariance.

-correspond to the empirical characteristic functions of $X$ and $Y$. \cite{szekely:2007} derive the large sample distribution of $\V_n^2(X,Y;w)$ in the case of independent, identically distributed sequences $X_k$, $k\geq 1$, and $Y_k$, $k\geq 1$. \cite{zhou:2012} extends the concept of distance correlation to auto-distance correlation in a time series as a tool to explore non-linear dependence within a time series. \cite{davis:matsui:mikosch:wan:2018} apply the auto-distance correlation function to stationary multivariate time series in order to measure lagged auto- and cross-dependencies in a time series.
-Under mixing assumptions, these authors establish asymptotic theory for the sample auto- and cross-dependencies. \cite{matsui:2017} extend the notion of distance covariance to continuous time stochastic processes defined on the same interval. \cite{dehling:et.al.:2020} establish consistency of a bootstrap procedure for the sample distance covariance of two processes. \cite{kroll:2020} derived the asymptotic distribution of the sample distance covariance under mixing conditions.
+\cite{zhou:2012} extends the concept of distance correlation to auto-distance correlation of time series as a tool to explore nonlinear dependence within a time series. \cite{davis:matsui:mikosch:wan:2018} apply the auto-distance correlation function to stationary multivariate time series in order to measure lagged auto- and cross-dependencies in a time series.
+Under mixing assumptions, these authors establish asymptotic theory for the empirical auto- and cross-de\-pen\-den\-cies.
+Within machine learning communities testing for independence of observations is often based on the Hilbert–Schmidt independence criterion (HSIC); see \cite{gretton:2005}, \cite{gretton:2007}, \cite{smola:2007}, \cite{zhang:2008}.
+The associated test statistic corresponds to the maximum mean discrepancy (MMD) of probability distributions, i.e. the difference between embeddings of probability distributions into reproducing kernel Hilbert spaces.
+Most notably, \cite{sejdinovic:2013} show that for a specific choice of kernel function for the HSIC, distance covariance and MMD coincide.
+Although most applications of HSIC based testing are limited to independent and identically distributed data, extensions to interdependent observations exist: \cite{zhang:2008} estimate the MMD by a fourth-order $U$-statistic and establish asymptotic normality of this statistic for stationary mixing sequences.
+The article focuses an applications of this result to time series clustering and segmentation and refers to \cite{borovkova:2001} for a formal proof.
+For random processes satisfying $\phi$- and $\beta$-mixing conditions, \cite{chwialkowski:2014} derive the asymptotic distribution of the HSIC statistic from established theory on $U$-statistics. \cite{wang:2021} apply the HSIC to test for independence of innovations of two multiviariate time series and, for this, derive its asymptotic distribution under $\beta$-mixing assumptions on the individual time series.